 Easy Vintage Fireplace Mantel Installation

-Hover and click on photo for details and slideshow of wall mounting.
+Hover and click on photos for details.